krishnap25/RFA/README.md

 experiments reported in the paper, which were run using GPUs, are not perfectly reproducible.

-From the folder `robust-fed-agg` for this repository, create the folder `outputs` and run the scripts, for example, `shakespeare_lstm.sh` as
+From the folder `rfa` for this repository, create the folder `outputs` and run the scripts, for example, `shakespeare_lstm.sh` as
 ```
 ./experiments/main/shakespeare_lstm.sh